Xpndable/DotUI/skeleton/README.txt

 ----------------------------------------
 Install

-MiniUI works on all known versions of the official firmware, no need to upgrade.
+DotUI works on all known versions of the official firmware, no need to upgrade.
 Save yourself a headache.

 Copy the contents of this archive to the root of a fresh FAT32 formatted SD card.
-Don't forget the "miyoo" folder.
+Don't forget the "miyoo354" folder.
 Insert your SD card into the device and power it on.
-MiniUI will install automatically and be ready to go in about 10 seconds.
+DotUI will install automatically and be ready to go in about 10 seconds.

 ----------------------------------------
 Update

-To install an update copy just the "miyoo" folder to the root of your SD card.
+To install an update copy just the "miyoo354" folder to the root of your SD card.
 Insert your SD card into the device and power it on.
-MiniUI will update automatically and be ready to go in about 10 seconds.
+DotUI will update automatically and be ready to go in about 10 seconds.

 ----------------------------------------
 Shortcuts